hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

 where $$K$$ is called the DC gain and $$\tau$$ is the time constant of the system.

-Figure 5 shows the unit step response of a $$1^{st}$$ order system, and can be explained by the following equation in the time-domain,
+Figure 5 shows the unit step response of a $$1^{st}$$ order system, and can be explained by the following equation in the time domain,

 $$
     y(t) = (y(0) - y_{\infty})e^{(- \frac{t}{\tau})} + y_{\infty}